Actionable Insights into the Cause of Endometriosis and Evidence-Based Treatments on the Horizon

 Holistic Proactive Principles

-While we await mainstream targeted molecular therapies you should know that the same molecular pathway targets are also influenced by natural integrative approaches.
-They may not be laser targeted on a specific pathway but that can actually be a good thing.
-Abnormal cells like endo know how to work around blockades from therapy and the treatment can stop working.
+While we await mainstream targeted molecular therapies you should know that the same molecular pathway targets are also influenced by natural integrative approaches .
+They may not be laser targeted on a specific molecular pathway but that can be a good thing.
+Abnormal cells like endo know or learn how to work around blockades from therapy and the treatment can stop working.
 We know that from other diseases where molecular therapies are already quite common.
-Mother nature has actually considered that problem, so to speak, and a lot of nutrients can have a synergistic favorable effect on multiple molecular pathways at the same time.
+Mother nature has considered that problem, so to speak, and a lot of nutrients can have a synergistic favorable effect on multiple molecular pathways at the same time.

-Further, your microbiome, estrobolome, inflammation, oxidation, nutrition, stress, lack of exercise, and so much more, impacts your body on the basis of epigenetics that was introduced above and, more specifically, a significant part is related to nutrigenomic epigenetics.
+Further, your microbiome, estrobolome, inflammation, oxidation, nutrition, stress, lack of exercise, and so much more, impacts your body on the basis of epigenetics that was introduced above.
+More specifially, a significant part is related to nutrigenomic epigenetics.
+This can be through food or well selected supplements and botanicals.

 It’s critical to note that this does not mean loading up on the weirdest supplements you never heard of that cost an arm and a leg.
-The 80/20 rule, which says that you get 80% of your result from 20% of an action, suggests that you can get pretty far with a personalized anti-oxidant anti-inflammatory diet and that is most often embodied by a whole food plan-based diet.
+The 80/20 rule, which says that you get 80% of your result from 20% of an action, suggests that you can get far with a personalized antioxidant anti-inflammatory diet.
+This is often simply done via a whole food plant-based diet.
 Combine this with an exercise plan and stress management and you are 80% of the way there.

 Conclusion